 Arcadia University remains committed to meeting the economic needs of students.
 The Office of Financial Aid, which offers valuable resources to support you throughout your time at Arcadia, is reviewing financial aid packages in light of the economic impact COVID-19 might be having on students and their families.

 Students work for various Arcadia academic departments or administrative offices.
 Numerous campus employment positions are funded through the federal work-study program (work-study eligibility required), while others are funded through individual departments (work-study eligibility not required).
+Student Employment is coordinated by Arcadia’s Office of Career Education located in Knight Hall.

 "Not only do I now have great tools for working in the ‘real world’ after college, but I also have some fabulous connections and a better mindset of what it means to be part of the working community." — Rebecca Kirk '21